yzyii/luashitacast/README.md

 - Paste the **contents only** of the luashitacast-master folder (or luashitacast-1.0.0 etc.) into ..\\Game\\**config**\\addons\\luashitacast\\
 - Note that **config** in the path. there may not be a luashitacast directory there if you have never used it before - just create one.
 - Rename the Rag_5040 folder to [Your_Character_Name]_[Your_Character_ID]
-- [Your_Character_ID] may be obtained from another plugin such as MobDB.
+- [Your_Character_ID] may be obtained from another plugin such as MobDB or by creating a blank lua using /lac newlua and then replacing the created folder.
 - Edit Equipment Sets in [JOB].lua.
 - Edit Elemental Staves (NQ vs HQ), Obis and some conditional gear in gcmage.lua if you are using these luas for mage jobs.
 - Edit Fenrir's Earring in gcmelee.lua if you are using these luas for melee jobs.